vibhabhat22/Elmo/README.md

 # Elmo
-I have written the automation script using Python and Selenium on Windows.
+The automation script is written using Python and Selenium on Windows.

 Pre-requistes -
 1. Install python.
 Add relevant environment variables